 I’m an optimistic cynic and dark speculative fiction author, living on the South Coast of New South Wales, Australia.
 I write primarily in the horror, fantasy and sci-fi genres and my stuff is usually based in the magical, supernatural and arcane, the creepy and the monstrous, and consequences seem to be a recurring theme.
 I often like to play with various religious (and other) mythologies in my fiction.
 And it always seems to be dark.
 Even stories that I think are going to be lighter fare end up a bit disturbing.
 Above all, I try to tell a good yarn, but I would also like to make people think.

-I currently have three novels published.
-RealmShift and its sequel, MageSign (The Balance books 1 and 2), both dark urban fantasy thrillers, are out through Gryphonwood Press.
+My novels RealmShift and its sequel, MageSign (The Balance books 1 and 2), both dark urban fantasy thrillers, are out through Gryphonwood Press.
 Also from Gryphonwood is the short horror novel, Dark Rite, co-written with David Wood.
-My new dark urban fantasy trilogy, The Alex Caine Series, is due out from HarperVoyager in the second half of 2014.
-The first one, Bound, should drop in July 2014, with the sequels Obsidian and Abduction to follow before the year’s end.
+My new dark urban fantasy trilogy, The Alex Caine Series, is out from HarperVoyager in the second half of 2014.
+The first one, Bound, is out now, with the sequels Obsidian and Abduction to follow before the year’s end.
 Watch the blog for news on all that.
 I’m also a huge fan of short fiction and have over 50 short stories published in a wide variety of places.

 To learn about my published work, click the Books button above or click on any book covers you see – by following those links you’ll find more information, previews, reviews and links to buy.
 My short stories are published in various places in print and online.
 You can find a full Bibliography of my work by clicking the button at the top and the Dark Shorts page links to a whole bunch of my short fiction available to read online for free.

 Most of my non-fiction writing is based around the speculative fiction genre, writing and publishing in general, health and fitness, martial arts, music and movies.
 I still write or have written for: